faucetsdn/udmi/docs/specs/discovery.md

 # Discovery

-Discovery consists of two related processesd to describe the 'as built' state of a system: _scanning_ and _enumeration_.
+Discovery consists of two related processes for describing the 'as built' state of a system: _scanning_ and _enumeration_.
 For devices, the overall [discovery sequence](sequences/discovery.md) describes the exact sequence of device messages employed in each case.
 Each process can be